-To ensure that the GND adequately addresses the needs and demands of the blue economy, this article will serve as the first step in a larger discussion, as this process requires the input of many additional stakeholders before a final agenda can be approved.
+To ensure that the GND adequately addresses the needs and demands of the blue economy, this plan will serve as the first step in a larger discussion, as it requires the input of many additional stakeholders before a final agenda can be approved.
 Such an agenda will guide the crafting of legislation and implementation of policies to protect and restore the blue in our red, white and blue.

-Following are suggested policy and investment priorities for building a prosperous and resilient nation and improving the quality of life for at-risk coastal communities that must be a part of the GND.
+Following are suggested policy and investment priorities for building a prosperous and resilient nation and improving the quality of life for at-risk coastal communities.